 EXPANSION ON THE GREEN CARD THROUGH MARRIAGE

-2. The second situation is where the foreign person is on vacation and meets you.
-The two of you decide that you will spend the rest of your lives together.
+2. The second situation is where the foreign person is on vacation in the United States and meets you.
+The two of you decide that you will spend the rest of your lives together and get married.
 In this case, as the foreign person did not enter with the intent of remaining, he or she can stay here while the paperwork is being processed.
 The key is to file the paperwork before the person’s legal status expires.

-1. Once the case is filed, in 30-60 days the foreign person will receive a work permit.
+1. Once the case is filed, in about 4 months the foreign person will receive a work permit and social security card.
 This allows the person to work wherever they like, as well as open a bank account, obtain a driver’s license, and so on.

-2. The person at the same time as the EAD (=work authorization) will receive what is called an “Advance Parol”.
+2. The person at the same time as the EAD (=work authorization) will receive an “Advance Parole”.
 This document allows the person to travel and return.
 (One can always leave the US, it’s returning that’s the hard part).
-NOTE: People who file their cases without a lawyer often call us because they leave, thinking the Advance Parol will let them back in.
+NOTE: People who file their cases without a lawyer often call us because they leave, thinking the Advance Parole will let them back in.
 Sadly, if they are out of status, they will be trapped.
-They will now have to wait outside the country for embassy processing, which can easily take 6-12 months, depending on the country.
+They will now have to wait outside the country for embassy processing, which can easily take 12 months, depending on the country.
 Even worse, if the person was out of status when they left for 6 months, there will be a 3-year bar imposed, and if they were out of status for a year or more, a 10-year bar will be imposed.

 We help families from around the world so they can reunite in the United States and create their new futures.
 We handle most family-based immigration matters including immediate relative petitions, relative visas, fiance(e) visas, and marriage visas.
 Contact us for consultation on K3 visa and other family-based green card applications: (877) 223-4684 From outside the US: (619) 677-5727 From Canada: (877) 223-4684.
 All numbers go to the same line; from England: 2033710984